choijin/NLP_Topic_Modeling/README.md

 | LDA + K-means        | 0.4135          | 0.7417          | 0.4928           |
 | LDA + K-means + BERT | 0.4934          | 0.7725          | 0.4034           |

-Results show that combining K-means and BERT to LDA model improves the topic coherence and diversity score.
-However, we also notice that adding BERT to the LDA + K-means model actaully lowered the silhouette score.
+Results showed that combining K-means and BERT to LDA model **improved** the topic coherence and diversity score.
+However, I also noticed that adding BERT to the LDA + K-means model actaully lowered the silhouette score.
 Further exploration is needed to find out why.

 There is a caution when using K-means clustering because K-means clustering uses distance based method for clustering, and the document-topic matrix is not a vector but a probability distribution of topics for each document, a standard K-means clustering may not capture the signals in the document well.
 Rather, using a probability distribution based clustering may be better (such as Jensen-Shannon (JS) Divergence)

 ## Applications

-The topics generated from this project can be invaluable for business strategy in the insurance sector.
+The topics generated from this project can be invaluable for business strategy in the insurance sector (and many others).
 Understanding what themes and issues are prevalent in insurance news can guide companies in their marketing strategies, product development, and customer engagement efforts.
-Furthermore, the advanced NLP techniques used here are skills that are highly valued in data-driven industries like insurance for deriving actionable insights from large volumes of data.

-* Behavioral Differences: Once these clusters are identified, the researchers can further study if there are differences in customer behavior across these clusters.
+* `Behavioral Differences`: Once these clusters are identified, the researchers can further study if there are differences in customer behavior across these clusters.
 For example, the "fire related claims" cluster might have a higher loss ratio compared to the "storm related claims" cluster.

-* Tailored Marketing: Companies can use this information for targeted marketing.
+* `Tailored Marketing`: Companies can use this information for targeted marketing.
 If a user falls into the "fire related claims" cluster, they might receive more focused ratings that deals with fire claims.